jacksyv/magno-platform/README.md

 You add this in Settings.tsx located in magno-platform/src/components/Settings.tsx, just add a key-value pair to the riskAverages dictionary.
 An example of how this can be done is shown below, where you reaplce "my_test" and value.
 If your test has no such risk average, you can set the value to 0.

-*Important*
-It is important that this key is equal to the key used when posting the test results to the server.
-More on this can be found under API endpoint for posting test results.

 ```
 export const riskAverages = {"motion": 26, "form_fixed": 13, "form_random": 17, "my_test": value}
 ```

-The final step is to add a ChartCard to Student.tsx which is located at magno-platform/src/components/views/Student.tsx, it looks like this.
+The final step is to add a ChartCard to Student.tsx which is located at magno-platform/src/components/views/Student.tsx, it looks like this for the motion test.

 ```
 <ChartCard